-As water barrels are most often plastic, then they are generally going to be formed through an injection blow molding process (metal would be formed through rotational molding or similar processes).
+As water barrels are most often plastic, they are generally formed through an injection blow molding process (metal would be formed through rotational molding or similar processes).
 The injection blow molding process is a combination of injection molding and blow molding.
 To begin injection blow molding, a parison is formed when a thermoplastic preform is heated to a molten state and then injected around a hollow mandrel, referred to as a blow stem.
 Once semi-cured, the newly formed parison is soft and formable.
 Still around the stem, the parison is then placed into the blow molding chamber.
-Next, the steel blow stem is extended, forcing elongation of the plastic to the desired barrel size, typically 55 gallon, and also enhancing the tensile strength of the barrel.
+Next, the steel blow stem is extended, forcing the elongation of the plastic to the desired barrel size (typically a 55-gallon drum) and also enhancing the tensile strength of the barrel.
 Then, the hollow blow stem is used to inject compressed air into the parison, causing the near-molten plastic to inflate like a balloon.
 The inflation results in compression against the walls of the mold cavity, forcing the barrel to take shape.
 After cooling and hardening, the mold ejects the newly formed water barrel is ejected.
 Immediately, the water barrel exhibits a seamless design and does not require further trimming.
 As injection blow molding machines use multiple mandrels, they may be used to form a maximum of 12 water barrels at once.